 / THE PERFORMANCE

 For 365 days, twice a day, a Vigil keeps watch over the city in the Shelter on a high, culminate point in the city.
 Each Vigil participates only once.
 The Vigil is free to choose their own date and time and registers for participation on the Vigil website dedicated to the project.
 The performance is open to everyone of adult age.
 In the morning the Vigil starts from sunrise, in the evening it is from an hour before sunset.
 The Vigil performer is silent and stands alone in the Shelter, holding a presence over the city.

 The Vigil performance runs for one year, each Vigil lasts exactly one hour.
 It isn't necessary to be a local resident.
 The performance involves 2 participants per day which makes, depending on the calendar year, a total of 730 Vigils.

 / THE SHELTER

 Originally designed by Tovo&Jamil, The Vigil shelter is the scenography in which the performance takes place.
-A unique shelter is designed for each Vigil site by Benjamin Tovo.
+Today Benjamin Tovo creates the design of each Vigil Shelter.
+A unique shelter is designed for each Vigil site.
 On a high point overlooking a town, The Vigil must be able to see and to be seen, and the shelter is illuminated (interior and exterior) during the hour long performance.

 / VIGIL TRAINING